hilton/hilton.github.com/blog/_posts/2026-09-08-business-paperbacks.md

 ---
 title: The return of the business paperback
 description: e-readers win on convenience, until they don’t
+excerpt:     e-readers win on convenience, until they don’t
 layout: hh
 tags: management books
 image: book-pile.jpg